 gpstop utility command reloads the

-postgresql.conf files of the master and segments without shutting down Greenplum Database.
+postgresql.conf files of the coordinator and segments without shutting down Greenplum Database.